 The INS Arihant, India’s first ballistic missile submarine (SSBN), was commissioned in 2016 but has undergone repairs after crippling water damage.
 India is in the process of creating two submarine-launched ballistic missiles (SLBM): the K-15 (Sagarika) and the K-4 SLBMs.
 The K-15 SLBM has a range of over 700 km, and the K-4 SLBM has a range of about 3,500 km.

 India’s ground-based nuclear weapons program consists of four operational ballistic missile systems and an estimated 60 warheads.
 The short-range, road-mobile Prithvi-II and Agni-I (also rail-mobile) missiles can travel 250 kilometers and 700 kilometers respectively.
 The Prithvi-II is difficult to spot via satellite so its deployment location is unknown.
 It is suspected that the Agni-I missiles are used to target Pakistan, so it is estimated that up to 20 launchers are deployed in western India.
 The Agni-II and Agni-III are both rail-mobile (Agni-II is also road-mobile) and have ranges greater 2,000-3,500 km and 3,000-5,000 km, respectively.

-India is further developing the Agni-IV and the Agni-V. Agni-IV is a rail and road-mobile ballistic missile with a range of approximately 4,000 kilometers.
-The Agni-V is reportedly both rail and road-mobile and has a range of more than 5,000 kilometers, potentially making it the country’s first intercontinental ballistic missile (ICBM).
-Media reports suggest the newest Indian ballistic missile, the 10,000 kilometer range Agni-VI, may make its maiden test launch in 2017.
+India is further developing the Agni-IV and the Agni-V. Agni-IV is a rail and road-mobile ballistic missile with a range of approximately 4,000 km, giving it the capability to strike targets in nearly all of China.
+The Agni-V is reportedly road-mobile and has a range of more than 5,000 km, potentially making it the country’s first intercontinental ballistic missile (ICBM).
+India tested its newest and most advanced ICBM, the 10,000 km range Agni-VI, in December 2018.